graefchen/y/docs/impl/readme.md

 # y - implementation

+> [!NOTE]
-**Note:** For reading purposes have the types and names been adapted to be better understandable.
+> For reading purposes have the types and names been adapted to be
+> better understandable, furthermore will be all code be written in C.
+> This shall be only seen as a _reference_ implementation.

 ## Miscellaneous